Castle Menzies

 Rescued as a ruin in 1957 by the then recently re-formed Menzies Clan Society, the Castle has been lovingly restored by generations of Society members and was placed into a charitable trust in 1993.
 It is open to all as a visitor attraction, museum, Clan centre for the Menzies Clan and venue for weddings, concerts and other hire.
 We use all proceeds exclusively for our continued restoration and maintenance of the Castle, its Walled Garden and the Old Kirk of Weem.

-A castle to really explore
+A Castle to really explore!

-Because it has been restored from a ruin, you will find the Castle much less furnished and decorated than most other Scottish castles you may visit.
-But as a result, you get a much better feel for how it was built and what it's made of.
+Because it has been restored from a semi-ruin, you will find Castle Menzies much less furnished and decorated than most other Scottish castles you may visit.
+We have stripped it back to its 16th century stonework in most places.
+As a result, you get a much better feel for how it was built and what it's made of.
 Instead of plush carpets and furniture, you will find stone walls, shot holes, original timbers and lots of fascinating details.
-You are also able to visit almost every room in the Castle.
-You are not herded round by a guide but instead allowed to roam freely where you like.

 So expect something different and very authentic.